 Besides its sister company NordicTrack, you'd be hard pressed to find as many features and capabilities anywhere else.

 The ProForm Pro 2000 is the most affordable model in the series, at around $1,499 when it's on sale at various points throughout the year.
 As you've read above, it's packed with just about everything you need.

 When it comes to the Pro 2000 vs the Pro 5000 and top of the line Pro 9000, you simply get a little bit more as you move up the line.

-The Pro 9000 improves upon the Pro 5000, with a 10" Smart HD touch screen and 2 more workouts, for a total of 40.
+The Pro 9000 improves upon the Pro 5000 with a 22" touch screen and a 4.0 CHP motor.

 About $700 separates the Pro 2000 and the Pro 9000, so your decision will likely be based on budget.

 You can't really compare the Pro series directly to the Power and Performance series treadmills.
 But generally, the Pro Series is much more advanced than the rest of the lineup, so only look at that if you have a tighter budget.